jwachira/RebelsMarketDesign/README.md

 and open your browser and go to http://localhost:4000

-to preview the work on the browser we need to convert .less files to .css
+We are using gulp to handle task management for realtime compilation of css changes for now

-for this you need to install less parser
+you need to install gulp and the dependencies

-installing LESS parser
+so you need to do the following:

+npm install gulp
-npm install -g less
+npm install --save-dev gulp-less npm install --save-dev gulp-watch

-converting less to css

-This will output the compiled CSS to a the file specified

-$ lessc styles.less > styles.css